Sustainable Development Goals

 A fifth sub-indicator is also included, concerning the number, by country, of Standard Material Transfer Agreements (SMTAs) transferring plant genetic resources for food and agriculture.
 (This is a cumulative figure per country and not assessed further).

-Worldwide adoption of the four policy frameworks has improved over the past years, with all four sub-indicators seeing an increase in country adoption in recent years.
+Worldwide adoption of the four policy frameworks has improved over the past years, with all four sub-indicators seeing an increase in country adoption over the past five years.

 The Nordics